 3. Increased Sales Of Pre-Owned Vehicles

 There is a boom in used car sales going on.
 Car industry experts anticipate a 9% growth rate in used car sales between 2019 and 2025.
-The demand for used automobiles is high and rising, particularly for vehicles four years old or newer.
-These vehicles have lots of the latest automotive technologies but are not as expensive as new vehicles.
+The demand for used automobiles is rising, particularly for vehicles four years old or newer.
+These vehicles have many of the latest automotive technologies but are not as expensive as new ones.
 This includes pre-owned electric and hybrid automobiles.
 Dealerships now have inventories full of certified pre-owned autos that look, feel, and function like new cars but cost much less.
 Low APR financing also helps make pre-owned vehicles very attractive

 4. More Connected Cars

 Connected cars are vehicles connected to the Internet of Things using wireless means.
 These vehicles provide a safe, comfortable, convenient multimedia experience by using on-demand features that allow you to do anything you want on the web while in your vehicle.
-Connected cars can communicate bidirectionally with a range of other systems outside their local area network.
-The vehicles can share internet access and data with devices inside and outside of the car.
+Connected cars can communicate bidirectionally with various other systems outside their local network.
+The vehicles can share internet access and data with devices inside and outside the car.
 Connected cars now send digital data and remote diagnostics, vehicle health reports, data-only telematics, access 4G LTE Wi-Fi Hotspots, get turn-by-turn directions, warn of car health issues and directly intervene to prevent breakdowns.
-Over a billion customer requests were processed by 2015, and connected car technology will explode on the scene in diverse ways in 2022 using predictive intelligence and maintenance technology
+Over a billion customer requests were processed by 2015, and connected car technology will explode on the scene in diverse ways in 2023 using predictive intelligence and maintenance technology

 5. More Innovative Online Marketing Strategies

-Automobile dealers use third-party e-commerce platforms to market cars, schedule visits, and book test drives in China.
-Social media influencers will play a more significant role in engaging consumers and generating interest in the new vehicles that are hitting the market in 2022.
-Technology enablers like Roadster, G Forces, Digital Motors, Sophus3, and CitNow power the automotive ecosystem and engage customers digitally with their compelling images, captivating presentations, and potent pitches.
-And car buyers can expect much more of it in 2022.
+In China, automobile dealers use third-party e-commerce platforms to market cars, schedule visits, and book test drives.
+Social media influencers will significantly engage consumers and generate interest in the new vehicles hitting the market in 2023.
+Technology enablers like Roadster, G Forces, Digital Motors, Sophus3, and CitNow power the automotive ecosystem and engage customers digitally with compelling images, captivating presentations, and potent pitches.
+And car buyers can expect much more of it in 2023.

 6. The Emergence Of Fuel Cell Electric Vehicles

-In 2022, the worldwide emergence of fuel cell electric vehicles is poised to take place.
-More and more people embrace fuel cell electric vehicles because they recharge faster, have up to 5 times the range of other types of electric vehicles, and only emit water out of their tailpipes.
-A growing number of car, truck and SUV manufacturers are investing in fuel cell electric vehicle development.
-Plus, China, Germany, Japan, South Korea, and the United States are backing fuel cell electric auto technology.
-So, 2022 could be the year they breakthrough.
+In 2023, the worldwide emergence of fuel cell electric vehicles is poised.
+More and more people embrace fuel cell electric vehicles because they recharge faster, have up to 5 times the range of other electric vehicles, and only emit water out of their tailpipes.
+Many cars, truck, and SUV manufacturers are investing in fuel cell electric vehicle development.
+China, Germany, Japan, South Korea, and the United States are backing fuel cell electric auto technology.
+So, 2023 could be the year they break through.

 Shared mobility is a new business model growing in popularity that’s an alternative to vehicle ownership in the traditional sense.
 With shared mobility, two or more people use the exact vehicle with short-term access.
 It’s mobility-as-a-service like Uber or using a personal rental.
 This demand-driven vehicle-sharing arrangement has become a lot more popular in recent years.
-New companies offering shared mobility options are popping up every day, creating a creative, affordable, convenient alternative to the high costs and many responsibilities associated with vehicle ownership.
-Shared mobility is expected to grow dramatically in 2022.
+New companies offering shared mobility options are popping up daily, creating a creative, affordable, convenient alternative to vehicle ownership’s high costs and many responsibilities.
+Shared mobility is expected to grow dramatically in 2023.

 8. Autonomous Self-Driving Vehicles

-Autonomous self-driving vehicles are here and will be more prevalent in 2022 and beyond.
-Research has shown autonomous vehicles are safer, reduce downtime, expand the last-mile delivery scope, reduce driver fatigue and driver negligence-related accidents, improve fuel efficiency by 10%, and reduce CO2 emissions by 42 million metric tons a year.
+Autonomous self-driving vehicles are here and will be more prevalent in 2023 and beyond.
+Research has shown autonomous vehicles are safer, reduce downtime, expand the last-mile delivery scope, reduce driver fatigue and negligence-related accidents, improve fuel efficiency by 10%, and reduce CO2 emissions by 42 million metric tons annually.
 Several trucking companies have installed self-driving technology and have tested it at locations nationwide.
-Beginning in 2022, it will become commonplace to see a fleet of autonomous self-driving commercial trucks or a self-driving Tesla in the lane next to you.
+Beginning in 2023, it will become commonplace to see a fleet of autonomous self-driving commercial trucks or a self-driving Tesla in the lane next to you.

 9. Truck Platooning

-Another automotive industry trend you will see more in 2022 is truck platooning.
+Another automotive industry trend you will see more in 2023 is truck platooning.
 This is when multiple trucks use vehicle-to-vehicle connectivity to drive close behind each other while traveling at high speeds.
-Truck platooning will become more common in 2022 and beyond because research has shown that when trucks drive in this type of formation, they increase their fuel efficiency exponentially.
+Truck platooning will become more common in 2023 and beyond because research has shown that trucks driving in this type of formation increase their fuel efficiency exponentially.
 Truck platooning is particularly effective when used in combination with autonomous freight transport.
 As autonomous self-driving trucks become more commonplace on the road, so will the use of truck platooning.

 10. Automakers And Technology Company Partnerships

-With the rapid rate at which new technological advancements are being added to cars and other types of vehicles, it’s not surprising to see automakers and technology companies forming partnerships.
+With the rapid rate at which new technological advancements are being added to cars and other vehicles, it’s not surprising to see automakers and technology companies forming partnerships.
 Electric, connected, and autonomous vehicles require specialized software and advanced technology to function safely and correctly.
-Car, truck and SUV manufacturers have to either make massive investments in their technology divisions or partner with tech companies that can design and produce the new operating systems the next generation of technologically advanced automobiles will need.
-In 2022 you will begin to see many more automobile manufacturers and tech company partnerships.
+Car, truck and SUV manufacturers must either make massive investments in their technology divisions or partner with tech companies that can design and produce the new operating systems the next generation of technologically advanced automobiles will need.
+In 2023 you will see many more automobile manufacturers and tech company partnerships.

 10 Must-Know Statistics

 The emerging automotive trends are caused by and are creating several significant changes in the habits of consumers.
-Here are ten must-know statistics that can help you to see the impact of those trends.
+Here are ten must-know statistics that can help you see those trends’ impact.

 - In the United States, automobile dealerships and auto parts stores make up 20% of the country’s retail sales.
 That is the largest sector of the total U.S retail sales.